Patagonia Long-Sleeved Capilene Cool Lightweight Review

 Our biggest criticism with this otherwise outstanding base layer is that with this update, designers decided to ditch the thumb-loops.
 This results in the loose-fitting cuffs sometimes disappearing up into the elbows of your mid-layer — this is particularly true with the stickier fleece of the crowd-favorite, Patagonia R1.

-If you are looking for a new layer that will take you through summer backpacking trips, into the fall as a running top, and through the winter and spring as a base layer for those long ski tour days, we think the Capilene Cool Lightweight is an incredibly versatile option, earning our Best Buy Award for high-value.
+If you are looking for a new layer that will take you through summer backpacking trips, into the fall as a running top, and through the winter and spring as a base layer for those long ski tour days, we think the Capilene Cool Lightweight is an incredibly versatile option, earning our Top Pick for a lightweight base layer.
 Not to mention (yet again) that you will be living up to the 3rd-R of reduce-reuse-recycle credo, because this top uses up to 100% recycled polyester (if you choose to buy a solid color pattern.)
 If you run cold or need heavier-weight layers for sitting on ski lifts, look at a thicker top, preferably made of merino wool.
 But if you want something for the other 3-seasons at an unmatched value, you've found it.

 — Aaron Rice